InteractionDesignFoundation/handbook/development/guides/onboarding/README.md

 Your onboarding buddy should prepare a number of tasks for your smooth onboarding to the codebase.
-You will be assigned to your first GitHub issues, make your first contribution to our codebase, create your first PR — a lot of exciting stuff!
+You will be assigned to your first GitHub issues, make your first contribution to our codebase, and create your first PR — a lot of exciting stuff!

 Your first GitHub issues will be tasks that take you through some [core sub-systems](https://docs.information-architecture.org/domain/systems-and-code-owners.html) of our codebase.
 That will give you a better overview of what these sub-systems do and the state of the code within each sub-system (e.g. what’s the amount of technical debt versus up-to-date code in a given system).
 Don’t be alarmed if some of the issues will lead you into areas of the codebase where you find technical-debt or spaghetti code.
-That’s intentional, so you get exposed to both great code and technical-debts.
+That’s intentional, so you get exposed to both great code and technical debt.

 May the Force be with you!